zcash/zips/drafts/zip-daira-disable-sprout-outputs.rst

 sections 4.18 and 4.16.2.
 The processing of nullifiers in the algorithm of section 4.18 is unaffected.

-Note that the consensus protcol does not prevent a wallet from incorrectly creating a Sprout output note that is neither internal change nor a dummy note.
+Note that the consensus protocol does not prevent a wallet from incorrectly creating a Sprout output note that is neither internal change nor a dummy note.
 In this case the value associated with the note cannot be spent and is therefore "burnt".